malisipi/DeskVideo/README.md

-> This project is not stable atm.
-Please do not forget somethings is broken or behaves wrongly.
-If you find a bug, please report it.
+> [!IMPORTANT]
+> This project is archived, still can be used for custom projects by adapting the backend `./js/backend-api.js`.
+The repo will not be updated in future.
+If you considering using the repo in your project, you should know that you are on your own.
+I will no longer support the project.

 # DeskVideo